orbitthefix/orbitthefix.github.io/_posts/2020-03-28-exercises-from-fundamentals-of-astrodynamics-part-6.md

 $$

-Given a scalar position and velocity, $$r$$ and $$v$$, respectively, we seek to equate these to eccentricity, $$e$$.
-Unfortunately, to my knowledge an equation does not exist only knowing these two scalar values to directly solve for $$e$$.
-However, we can get close enough and use a reasonable assumption to make the leap to declaring what type of orbit it is.
-Recall the equation for specific mechanical energy, $$\mathcal{E}$$:
+Given a scalar position and velocity, $$r$$ and $$v$$, respectively, we seek to equate these to eccentricity.
+However, we cannot solve for $$e$$ only knowing these two parameters.
+But luckily for us, these problems only require declaring what type of orbit it is.
+As prefaced above, we can do that by solving for specific  mechanical energy, $$\mathcal{E}$$:

 $$
 \mathcal{E} = \frac{v^2}{2} - \frac{\mu}{r},